Cole Kmet

-Cole Kmet (born March 10, 1999) is an American football tight end for the Chicago Bears of the National Football League (NFL).
-He played college football at Notre Dame, and was drafted by the Bears in the second round of the 2020 NFL Draft.
+Cole Kmet (born March 10, 1999) is an American professional football tight end for the Chicago Bears of the National Football League (NFL).
+He played college football for the Notre Dame Fighting Irish, and was selected by the Bears in the second round of the 2020 NFL draft.

-Early years
+Early life

 Kmet attended St. Viator High School in Arlington Heights, Illinois.
 He played baseball and football in high school.
 As a senior in football, he had 48 receptions for 773 yards and four touchdowns.
 Kmet played in the 2017 U.S. Army All-American Bowl.
 He committed to the University of Notre Dame to play college football.

 College career

 Football

 As a true freshman at Notre Dame in 2017, Kmet played in all 13 games and had two receptions for 14 yards.
 As a sophomore in 2018, he played in 11 games and had 15 receptions for 162 yards.
 Kmet took over as the starting tight end his junior year in 2019.
 He missed the first three games of the season due to a broken collarbone.
-In November, he announced that he would return to Notre Dame for his senior season rather than enter the 2020 NFL Draft.
+In November, he announced that he would return to Notre Dame for his senior season rather than enter the 2020 NFL draft.

 On January 2, 2020, Kmet announced he would forgo his senior season at Notre Dame and would enter the 2020 NFL Draft.

+College football statistics

 Baseball

 Kmet also played baseball at Notre Dame.
 As a freshman in 2018, Kmet appeared in 26 games as a relief pitcher and made one start.
 He finished the season 2–5 with a 5.05 earned run average (ERA), 39 strikeouts and a team-leading eight saves.
 As a sophomore in 2019, Kmet appeared in eight games with one start, before suffering an arm injury.
 He finished the season 0–2 with a 2.89 ERA and 27 strikeouts.

 Professional career

+Pre-draft

-Considered a top tight end prospect for the 2020 NFL Draft, CBS Sports ranked him as the best tight end in the draft, while Pro Football Focus ranked him as the second-best.
+Considered a top tight end prospect for the 2020 NFL draft, CBS Sports ranked him as the best tight end in the draft, while Pro Football Focus ranked him as the second-best.
 He was projected as a second-round pick.

+2020 season

-The Chicago Bears selected him in the second round with 43rd overall pick, which was previously acquired from the Las Vegas Raiders along with Khalil Mack as part of the trade that sent two first-round picks (Josh Jacobs and Damon Arnette) to the Raiders.
+The Chicago Bears selected him in the second round with the 43rd overall pick, which was previously acquired from the Las Vegas Raiders along with Khalil Mack as part of the trade that sent two first-round picks (Josh Jacobs and Damon Arnette) to the Raiders.
 He signed a four-year rookie contract with the team on July 21.

 Kmet began his rookie season primarily as a blocker.
 In Week 2 against the New York Giants, he recorded his first NFL reception with a 12-yard catch, followed by his first touchdown four games later against the Carolina Panthers on a nine-yard score in the 23–16 victory.

+2021 season

 Kmet appeared in all 17 games for the Bears and caught 60 passes for 612 yards during the 2021 season.